System updates

 Benefits

 • Better fraud protection: With 3D Secure enabled, fraudsters have a more challenging time making fraudulent payments.
-Adding the extra verification makes it harder for a fraudster to make a payment because they’d have to have access to a card, as well as other personal information (e.g. phone number, facial ID, fingerprint).
+Adding the extra verification makes it harder for a fraudster to make a payment because they’d have to have access to a card, as well as other personal information (e.g. phone number, face ID, fingerprint).

 Risks